kayeZhie/Neighborhood_Map_React/README.md

 # How to run the app in developer mode:

-    1. Download or git clone this [github repository](https://github.com/kayeZhie/Neighborhood_Map_React)
+    1. Download or git clone this git repository https://github.com/kayeZhie/Neighborhood_Map_React
     2. Run: npm install in working directory
     3. Install Dependances
     4. Run npm start to initialize.